Arenal Volcano Webcam

 About the Arenal Volcano

 For centuries, the volcano was thought to be dormant.
 However, in 1968, a massive eruption changed everything.
-Lava, ash, and gas covered nearby villages.
-Many people lost their lives, and the landscape was reshaped.
+Lava, ash, and gas covered nearby villages, especially the town of La Fortuna.
+Many people lost their lives, and the landscape was reshaped forever.
 After that, Arenal remained active for decades.
 Smaller eruptions and lava flows continued until 2010.
 Since then, it has been in a resting phase.

-Additionally, outdoor activities attract nature lovers and adventurers.
-Hiking trails lead through lush forests filled with wildlife.
+Outdoor activities attract nature lovers and adventure seekers.
+Hiking trails lead through lush forests filled with wildlife, flowers and tropical plants.
 Hot springs, heated by geothermal activity, provide a relaxing escape.
-Furthermore, Lake Arenal is perfect for kayaking, fishing, and paddleboarding.
+Lake Arenal is perfect for kayaking, fishing, and paddleboarding.
 Thrill-seekers can enjoy zip-lining and waterfall rappelling.